sunejak/HomeAutomation/README.md

 HomeAutomation
 ==============

-This is the top level for miscanellious Raspberry PI projects for home automation.
+This is the top level for miscellaneous Raspberry PI projects for home automation.

 * Heating controller based on current electric price
 * Windowmaster controller
 * Outdoor light controller based on sunrise and sunset times.

-To create a RAM disk, proceed as follows:
+Some controller configurations need temporary storage, so to create a RAM disk, proceed as follows:

 Create a mount point: